jamessewell/pgingester/README.md

 This Rust program benchmarks different methods of batch ingesting data into a PostgreSQL database.
 It supports various ingestion techniques such as `INSERT`, `COPY`, `Binary COPY`, and `UNNEST` and measures their performance in terms of rows per second and ingestion duration.
 The program is configurable via command-line arguments, making it a flexible tool for evaluating database ingestion strategies.

+The tool was orginally written for a blog, you can read it here.

 ---

 ## Features